tronyx/tronitor/README.md

                 an alert via Discord webhook.
     -p VALUE    Pause specified UptimeRobot monitors.
-                Option accepts arguments in the form of "all" or a comma-separated list of monitors, IE:
+                Option accepts arguments in the form of "all" or a comma-separated list of monitors by ID or Friendly Name.
+Friendly Name should be wrapped in single or double quotes, IE:
                 "uptimerobot_monitor_utility.sh -p all"
                 "uptimerobot_monitor_utility.sh -p 18095687,18095688,18095689"
+                "uptimerobot_monitor_utility.sh -p 'Plex',"Tautulli",18095689"
     -u VALUE    Unpause specified UptimeRobot monitors.
-                Option accepts arguments in the form of "all" or a comma-separated list of monitors, IE:
+                Option accepts arguments in the form of "all" or a comma-separated list of monitors by ID or Friendly Name.
+Friendly Name should be wrapped in single or double quotes, IE:
                 "uptimerobot_monitor_utility.sh -u all"
                 "uptimerobot_monitor_utility.sh -u 18095687,18095688,18095689"
+                "uptimerobot_monitor_utility.sh -u 'Plex',"Tautulli",18095689"
     -h          Display this usage dialog.
 ```